practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 Then I added line _export PATH="$HOME/.local/bin:$PATH"_ to my _~/.bashrc_ configuration file and activated it with command _$ source ~/.bashrc_.

-However, (only) compiling and building with command _$ ghc -O2 -fllvm random_streams_for_perf_stats.hs -o random_streams_for_perf_stats_llvm_ didn't render a faster executable (though, it wasn't slower either).

 <br/>

-Another conclusion from above list is that the best combination of compiler switches is obviously still human, manual testing work, also in "the age of AI coding".
+Another conclusion from above list is that finding the best combination of compiler switches is obviously still human, manual testing work, also in "the age of AI coding".
 Just activating all kind of potentially suitable compiler switches can actually make an generated executable slower as list entry #3 (for _random_streams_for_perf_stats_optim1_) shows!

 <br/>